 - Steve thinks Amazon has to start doing something about the crap that is being published in 2012.
 The spam, the hardcore pornography and the things that come up in searches.
 They have to clean it up but there have been problems with Amazon trying to get rid of what some people think is wrong e.g. gay/lesbian writers.
 We have to balance free speech with what is genuinely awful.
 I prefer to think of the customer as the gatekeeper as I am browsing by categories, ranking etc. The new stigma will be ‘not selling' as opposed to self-publishing.

 - What else will Amazon do in 2012?
 We discuss Kindle Select.
 It's basically a way for self-publishers to put their book into the Kindle Prime lending program where members can borrow books.
 Amazon has put $500,000 in a pot and that is shared pro-rata depending on how many books & how many borrowed.
 You have to commit to 90 days exclusivity, so you can't publish it elsewhere.
 It's not an income strategy really.
 But what is interesting is that you can put your book for free for 5 days so you can control your timing on using free as a marketing tactic.
 Steven isn't happy about this as he says we're training readers that books should be free.
-I disagree and point to CJ Lyons’ article here as she uses free as a teaser to boost the sales of her other books.
-Steven has a full article here on KDP Select if you want to read the long version.
+I disagree and point to CJ Lyons' as she uses free as a teaser to boost the sales of her other books.
 Amazon's job is to make an offer and it's up to the author to decide what's best for their book.
 We'll also re-examine this after at least a month's worth of data.

 - Check out David Gaughran's article on KDP Select: How much do you want to be paid tomorrow?

 - Steven gets upset at my comparison of KDP Select to a library.
 My point is that it's more about marketing and getting your books in front of more people.
 Personally, I will probably put one book into KDP Select but keep most of them out.